tessercat/stack-deploy/README.md

     PasswordAuthentication no

-# Setup
+## Ansible environment

-Run the following commands on the Debian 10 host as root to install Ansible on the host in a Python 3 venv.
+Run the following commands
+as root on the Debian 10 host
+to install Ansible on the host in a Python 3 venv.

     mkdir -p /opt/ansible
     chmod 0700 /opt/ansible
     cd /opt/ansible
-    apt update
+    apt -y update
-    apt install git python3-venv python3-apt
+    apt -y install git python3-venv python3-apt
     python3 -m venv venv

-Run the following commands to upgrade pip and install Ansible.
+Run the following commands
+to upgrade pip and install Ansible in the venv.

     . venv/bin/activate
     pip install --upgrade pip
     pip install ansible

-# Deployment
+## Stack vars

-Copy the repo's `stack-vars.yml` to `/opt/ansible/`,
+Copy the repo's `stack-vars.yml` to `/opt/ansible/`.
-read the comments,
-and modify it for the host.

     wget https://raw.githubusercontent.com/tessercat/stack-deploy/master/stack-vars.yml

+Read the comments,
+and modify the file for the host.

+### Email

+The stack makes it simple,
+but not mandatory,
+to configure `exim4`
+to send email via a third party SMTP service.
+If you don't change the `mail_*` and `exim_*` vars, all admin email goes to the `mail` account at `/var/mail/mail`.

+The `admin_email` address
+should not be in the same domain as the hostname or alert emails will stay on the host.

+### Firewall

+If you change any of the lists after installing the stack, reload ipset and firewall services.

+    systemctl reload ipset.service
+    systemctl reload firewall.service

+**Admin whitelist**

+By default, the SSH port is open to the world, but the firewall can be configured to disallow access to the (stack-vars-configurable) SSH port from all but whitelisted IP addresses by setting the `admin_whitelist` variable to `true`.

+If you enable the `admin_whitelist` stack var, you must add whitelisted IP addresses
+(or CIDR subnets)
+to the files at
+`/opt/ipset/lists/whitelist4`
+or `/opt/ipset/lists/whitelist6`
+(one address/subnet per line)
+or you *will* lock yourself out of future connections when the ipset service runs.

+You should also use the firewall API to implement some sort of port knocking in case your public IP address changes.

+**Blacklist**

+The iptables firewall
+blacklists addresses and subnets in files at
+`/opt/ipset/lists/blacklist4`
+and `/opt/ipset/lists/blacklist6`.
+The `admin_whitelist` variable
+doesn't have to be enabled to do so.

+## Installation

-Run the following command on the host to have Ansible pull the repo and run `local.yml` to deploy the stack.
+Run the following command on the host to deploy the stack.

     /opt/ansible/venv/bin/ansible-pull \
     -U https://github.com/tessercat/stack-deploy -i hosts \
     -e @/opt/ansible/stack-vars.yml

-# Maintenance
+## Maintenance

 Upgrade pip and Ansible
 to keep the venv up to date.